quipucords/qpc/docs/source/man.rst

 ``--job-ids=scan_job_identifiers``

-  Contains the scan job identifiers to use to merge report data.
+  Contains the scan job identifiers of the report data that is to be merged.
 Mutually exclusive with the ``--report-ids`` option and the ``--json-files`` option.

 ``--report-ids=report_identifiers``

-  Contains the report identifiers to use to merge report data.
+  Contains the report identifiers of the report data that is to be merged.
 Mutually exclusive with the ``--job-ids`` option and the ``--json-files`` option.

 ``--json-files=json_details_report_files``